rsikka99/work/README.md

-# PrintIQ MPS #
+# MPS Toolbox #

-PrintIQ MPS is a suite of tools to help in the managed print industry.
+MPS Toolbox is a suite of tools to help in the managed print industry.

 ## Installation ##